Wedding Rehearsals

 Bonus Tips for your Wedding Ceremony Rehearsal

-Remind everyone that they should not lock their knees (we don’t want anyone passing out!) - a slight bend is perfect
+• Remind everyone not to lock their knees - a slight bend is safest.

 Vendor Credits